Ruined King: Setting and characters

 The nearby Shadow Isles are Runeterra's domain of the undead, a land in which tormented spirits are trapped by a supernatural force called the Black Mist.
-Every year the Mist roils across the sea, seeking fresh souls to damn in an event known as the Harrowing.
-Bilgewater is close to the Shadow Isles and so is the Harrowing's first port of call - and over the years the Harrowings have been growing worse.
-But the Shadow Isles were not always thus: in times long past they were known as the Blessed Isles, a civilization of enlightened peoples living in a land of lush nature, all of it sustained by a well of magical life-giving waters.
-King Viego of Camavor came to the Blessed Isles, seeking the waters to revive his love Isolde.
+Every year the Mist rolls across the sea, seeking fresh souls to damn in an event known as the Harrowing.
+Bilgewater is the Harrowing's first port of call, and over the years the Harrowings have been growing worse.
+But the Shadow Isles were not always thus: long ago, they were known as the Blessed Isles, and home to an advanced civilization living in a land of lush nature, sustained by a well of magical life-giving waters.
+King Viego of Camavor came to the Blessed Isles, seeking the waters to revive his love, Isolde.
 The natives denied him: the waters could cure any illness or injury, but no power could reverse death without dire consequences.
-In a fit of grief and rage Viego commanded his army to slay whoever stood in his way and had Grael (later Thresh) lead him to the waters.
-Isolde was revived, but as a ghostly image of herself; realising what Viego had done Isolde killed him with his own sword.
-Viego died, still deluding himself that Isolde loved him - and was soon after resurrected as the Ruined King, his defilement of the waters corrupting the Isles in an event that was later known as the Ruination, a cataclysmic event that killed everyone in the Isles, turning them into tormented shades.
-Viego, currently in a weakened state, thinks himself ruler of the Isles, desperately seeking a way to bring back Isolde.
+In a fit of grief and rage, Viego commanded his army to slay whoever stood in his way and had Grael (later Thresh) lead him to the waters.
+Isolde was revived, but as a ghostly image of herself, and in her suffering killed Viego with his own sword.
+This caused a cataclysmic event later known as the Ruination, killing everyone on the Isles and turning them into tormented shades.
+In the present, Viego, now resurrected as the Ruined King, rules the Isles in a weakened state, desperately seeking a way to bring back Isolde.
 Thresh pretends to be his loyal servant, but the arrival of a vengeful Gangplank may be exactly the opportunity he needs.